kirillzyusko/react-native-keyboard-controller/docs/docs/guides/interactive-keyboard.md

 The interactive keyboard dismissing works well out-of-box in `react-native` using `InputAccessoryView`.
 However if you are not satisfied with the usage of `InputAccessoryView` - you can try to utilize the functionality of this library.

 For that you'll need to follow a pattern from above and add [`onInteractive`](../api/hooks/use-keyboard-handler/index.mdx#oninteractive) handler if you are using `useKeyboardHandler` hook.
-If you are using `useKeyboardAnimation` or `useReanimatedKeyboardAnimation` hooks then no extra actions are required - these hooks will update its values automatically.
+If you are using `useKeyboardAnimation` or `useReanimatedKeyboardAnimation` hooks then no extra actions are required - these hooks will update its values automatically, when keyboard gets moved because of interactive dismissal.

 ## Full examples